surh/wheelP/DATASETS.md

 	* Depth: number of reads in the samples.
 	* Usable: number of non plant-derived reads in sample.
 	* MDS1, MDS2, MDS3, MDS4, MDS5, MDS6: Multi-dimensional scaling axes.

+* **nn.sensitivity** These are the numeric values underlying figure 7C.
+The numbers are the results of the sensitivity analysis on the different models.
+For more details on its calculation please visit the sister repository [wheelPi](https://github.com/clingsz/wheelPi).
+The columns of the data frame are as follows:
+	* ContextID: ID of the context (i.e. combination of input variables).
+	* minusP.2.plusP: The effect of changing the starting phosphate contions from -Pi, to +Pi on plant shoot phosphate accumulation.
+	* X30uM.2.100uM: The effect of changing the ending phosphate contions from 30 \muM to 100 \muM on plant shoot phosphate accumulation.
+	* P1, P2, P3, I1, I2, I3, N1, N2, N3: The effect of each functional bacterial block on
+	plant shoot phosphate accumulation.
+	* Model: The model that generated the estimate (LM, INT or NN).

 * **phen.additivity** Numeric values underlying figure 4 and figure 5B.
 Calculated directly from
 the **Elongation** and **Pi** data frames.
 Columns of the data frame are as follows: